 But time and time again Mawson felt the presence of a spirit and found the strength to continue.
 He sawed his sled in half and dragged his poisoned body over more than one hundred and sixty kilometres of blizzard-swept ice and snow...to finally reach the safety of expedition headquarters.
 His epic trek was described as the greatest story of lone survival in polar exploration.

-Mawson Primary School opened in 1968 and has provided the local community with high quality education from Preschool to Year 6 for 50 years.
+Mawson Primary School opened in 1968 and has provided the local community with high quality education from Preschool to Year 6 for over 50 years.